UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/5-filtering_sequence.md

 **How do we find our files?**

-Copy the following into a new file in your bash folder by entering the command `nano bash/removeAdapters.sh` (make sure you're in the project home first)
+Copy the following into a new file in your bash folder by entering the command `nano bash/removeAdapters.sh` (make sure you're in the main project directory first by entering `cd ~/agingRnaSeq`)

 ```
 #!/bin/bash